NethServer/webtop5/README.md

 ## WebTop 5 (beta)

-WebTop5 is a modern web groupware solution written in Java.
+WebTop5 is a modern web groupware solution written in Java and HTML5.

 - [Features](#features)
 - [Support](#support)